apollographql/apollo-client-devtools/README.md

 1. In your Firefox URL bar, go to: `about:debugging#/runtime/this-firefox`
 2. Click on `Load Temporary Add-on`.
-3. Add the `apollo-client-devtools/dist/apollo_client_developer_tools-X.X.X.zip` file.
+3. Add the `apollo-client-devtools-firefox.zip` file.
 4. The add-on should now be installed.

 #### Submit for review